 Guideline Geo´s wide range of geophysical investigation techniques can solve most of the common questions that instigate some form of bedrock mapping.
 They will give a non-destructive and cost-efficient way of gaining a better understanding of the ground conditions, providing better data coverage than is normally achieved with traditional, discrete, point-by-point geotechnical investigations, such as drilling or digging.

 In Table 1 the most common bedrock applications and a range of possible geophysical techniques for their investigation are listed.
-Below this, there is a discussion section surrounding the most common solutions provided by Guideline Geo, namely GPR, resistivity, seismics and TEM.
+Guideline Geo provides both GPR, resistivity, seismics and TEM solutions for bedrock investigations.
 Note that all solutions provide output as position (XY) and depth (Z) against some other parameter such as depth to bedrock, which can be transferred easily to GIS or CAD applications.